epheo/shaddock-openstack/images/shaddock/nova/README.md

-Used in order to deploy OpenStack in Docker with the Shaddock project:
+Used in order to deploy OpenStack in Docker with Shaddock:

 [https://github.com/epheo/shaddock](https://github.com/epheo/shaddock)